Registration / Re-registration

 I am waiting to sign a professional training contract or an apprenticeship contract.
 Can I still register?

-Please refer to the instructions provided by the Registrar’s Office.
+Please refer to the instructions from the Registrar’s Office.

 I am a minor.
 What do I need to do to register?